elpatron68/HG-Server-Manager/README.md

 ## Features

 - 🦋 Clean and beautiful user interface
-- ⚙️All server parameters editable
+- ⚙️ All server parameters editable
 - 🛠️ Control your server:
   - 🚀 Start/stop game server
   - ⚠️ Get notified of the occurrence of penalties